10 Best U.S. Vacation Destinations for LGBTQ+ Families

 Surfers on the beach in San Diego (Photo: @TonyTheTigersSon via Twenty20)

-If half of your family loves to go-go-go on vacation while the other half just wants to take it slow-slow-slow, San Diego is a great compromise for summer vacations or any time of year.
+If half of your family loves to go-go-go on vacation and the other half just wants to take it slow-slow-slow, San Diego is a great compromise for summer vacations or any time of year.
 It’s got a little bit of everything, from the world-renowned San Diego Zoo and the surrounding museum-packed Balboa Park, to some of the best family-friendly—and most wheelchair accessible—beaches in the world.

-In fact, throughout San Diego County you can find both manual and power wheelchairs to rent for free.
-And if you have a car, drive 30 minutes up the coast to The Flower Fields at Carlsbad Ranch.
+If you have a car, drive 30 minutes up the coast to The Flower Fields at Carlsbad Ranch.
 The colorful rows of giant ranunculus are a must-see in the spring.

 7. New York City, New York